 I already live with melancholia and I have struggled with several seasons of mild depression in my life, so Winter can really do me in if I’m not proactive.

-Here are my absolute best tips to battle against the weather’s effects on my mood every year (in the order I implement them throughout my day):
+Here are my absolute best tips to battle against the weather’s effects on my mood every year:

 Water.
 I begin my day with drinking two glasses of water.
 One plain (or with lemon squeezed into it when I have remembered to buy a lemon) and one with a shot of apple cider vinegar in it.
 We all know that water is supposed to do wonders for our bodies but beginning your day with it kickstarts your whole system.

 Supplements.
 I take a few but Vitamin D has been my go-to for that little extra when the sun isn’t shining anymore.
 Check with your doctor because, you know, I’m not a doctor.

 Light therapy.
 I use a light therapy lamp for thirty minutes each morning while I do some odds and ends on my computer.
 I struggle with sleeping through the night these days (as I’m super-perimenopausal), so I need all the help I can get to reset my internal clock.

 Tea.
 I’ve been drinking two or three cups of white or green tea every morning for years.
 I’m a huge fan of Adagio loose teas but they also come in tea bags.
 However, when the weather turns, I put Baetea’s Happy tea on my Amazon wishlist and drink a few cups of that each day.
 (Baetea also comes in immunity, sleep, energy and a few others.)

 Time with God.
 I spend time with God every morning.
 I journal whatever is on my mind and I read a devotional and some Scripture.
 But especially when facing the blues, upping my gratitude always shifts my perspective.
 So every day I list off several things that I am truly grateful for in my life.
 Also, outright asking God for the joy of the Lord to replace your sadness is a great practice to get into.